 Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Call the EPA Safe Drinking Water Hotline (1-800-426-4791) for more information about contaminants and potential health effects.
+You can call the EPA Safe Drinking Water Hotline (1-800-426-4791) for more information about contaminants and potential health effects.